EdExperian1/Lighthouse100/README.md

 To Setup SSL and score 100% on the lighthouse tests - follow https://www.freecodecamp.org/news/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec/

+## TODO:
+Figure out how to update app with service worker in place

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts